davidjosearaujo/dissertation/notes/5G Wireless Wireline Converged Core ArchitectureTechnical Report.md

 **The method by which the W-AGF detects CM registration and reachability status from the  CMTS is per vendor implementation.** ^c138a2

+When the EAP-5G registration is complete and a security association is established between the5G-CRG and the W-AGF, then the **5G-CRG must support NAS over TLS to the W-AGF for the balance of registration**.

+## 7.6 Slicing
+The **W-AGF must support network slicing** and NSSAI on behalf of individual FN-CRGs.
+The W-AGF **must allow the operator to configure the way in which the W-AGF selects slices** for the FN-CRG based on slice IDs received during FN-CRG registrations, DOCSIS flows initiated by the FN-CRG, or FN-CRG application.

+Upon FN-CRG registration, when no other information is available for network slice selection, the **W-AGF must select either the enhanced mobile broadband (eMBB) network slice specified by 3GPP for the 5GC to connect to default DOCSIS service flows or an operator-provisioned default slice in the W-AGF for the FN-CRG**. ^0fbf60